jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 (3) No direction may be given to Pharmac under section 103 of the Crown Entities Act 2004 that would— (a) require Pharmac to purchase a pharmaceutical from a particular source or at a particular price; or (b) provide any pharmaceutical or pharmaceutical subsidy or other benefit to a named individual.
-(4) No direction under section 103 of the Crown Entities Act 2004 may be issued to NZBS unless it concerns— (a)
+(4) No direction under section 103 of the Crown Entities Act 2004 may be issued to NZBOS unless it concerns— (a) NZBOS’s role in providing oversight and clinical governance of the organ donation system and in providing support to the transplantation system; or
+  (a)
   (b) protecting the gift status, donation, collection, processing, and supply of blood or controlled human substances (as defined in section 55 of the Human Tissue Act 2008); or
   (c) withdrawal of contaminated blood or contaminated controlled human substances from supply.
-(4A) Despite anything in the Crown Entities Act 2004, subsection (4) does not limit— (a) the ability of the Minister to direct NZBS under section 147 of that Act; or (b) section 107 of that Act.
+(4A) Despite anything in the Crown Entities Act 2004, subsection (4) does not limit— (a) the ability of the Minister to direct NZBOS under section 147 of that Act; or (b) section 107 of that Act.
 (5)
 (6) Directions given under section 20 of the Health Sector (Transfers) Act 1993 to RHMU are deemed to be directions given under section 103 of the Crown Entities Act 2004.

-### 66 Pharmac, NZBS, and HPA to operate in financially responsible manner
+### 66 Pharmac, NZBOS, and HPA to operate in financially responsible manner
 (1) Every organisation must operate in a financially responsible manner and for this purpose must endeavour to cover all its annual costs (including the cost of capital) from its net annual income.
 (1A) Subsection (1) does not apply to HQSC in respect of costs, which are to be met by the Ministry of Health in a financially responsible manner that allows HQSC to carry out its functions to a high standard.
 (2) This section does not limit section 51 of the Crown Entities Act 2004.